pitt-crc/user-manual/docs/policies/hardware-investing-policy.md

 investment.
 For example, if a faculty member were to set investment funds towards **5 compute nodes**, **4 of them** will be made available to the community (again, also accessible to them), and **1 can be set aside** specifically for use by that Investor and their user group.
+!!! note
+    Investment hardware that has been made exclusive to a particular faculty member's group is housed and maintained amongst the hardware that composes the rest of the cluster, and is correspondingly subject to downtime during cluster-wide quarterly maintenance.

 The investor will be guaranteed access to **100 percent of the equivalent in service units** (SUs) of the theoretical total CPU hours from the contributed funds for 5 years (the expected lifetime of the hardware that the funds are used to purchase).
 The SUs will remain available if not expended by the faculty member for an additional 2 years after this 5 year period.
 The faculty member will be awarded a new allocation containing the full amount of SUs, separate from any existing proposal or standard allocation service units.